AVT Price Tops $0.46 on Major Exchanges (AVT)

-AVT (CURRENCY:AVT) traded 1% lower against the US dollar during the 24-hour period ending at 21:00 PM ET on November 21st.
-AVT has a total market capitalization of $2.79 million and approximately $173,262.00 worth of AVT was traded on exchanges in the last 24 hours.
-In the last week, AVT has traded down 5% against the US dollar.
-One AVT coin can now be bought for $0.46 or 0.00000958 BTC on major cryptocurrency exchanges.
+AVT (CURRENCY:AVT) traded 1% lower against the dollar during the 1 day period ending at 18:00 PM ET on November 23rd.
+One AVT coin can now be bought for about $0.46 or 0.00000958 BTC on cryptocurrency exchanges.
+AVT has a market capitalization of $2.79 million and approximately $173,262.00 worth of AVT was traded on exchanges in the last day.
+During the last week, AVT has traded down 5% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.